rafaelmagic/home-assistant-autohotkey/README.md

 Password: your Home Assistant long-lived access token
 ```
-The reason that we are using the term AHK_HomeAssistantAPI is because on line
+The reason that we are using the term AHK_HomeAssistantAPI is because on line 90 in the main script is referencing that name.

 .
 .